 - 1 teaspoon coarse sea salt

 - liberal amount black pepper

 - Peel the eggplant and cut into 1 cm cubes.
 Remove the stems and seeds from bell peppers, slice into 1cm strips.

-- Heat ¼ cup oil in a heavy-bottomed pan, medium temperature.
-Add shallots, eggplant, peppers, sliced chili and a good sprinkle of salt.
+- Heat oil in a heavy-bottomed pan, medium temperature.
+Add shallots, eggplant, peppers, sliced chilli and a good sprinkle of salt.
 Cook for 15 minutes until the vegetables have softened considerably.

-- Add garlic, sweet paprika powder and dried chili flakes, cook a few minutes.
+- Add garlic, sweet paprika powder and dried chilli flakes, cook a few minutes.

-- Add chopped tomatoes, sea salt, coconut sugar, liberal amounts of black pepper and remaining tablespoon of olive oil.
+- Add chopped tomatoes, sea salt, coconut sugar, and liberal amounts of black pepper.
 Cook a further 10 minutes, stirring frequently, until the juices have evaporated off and the mixture has thickened.

-- Remove from heat, mash half of the mixture for a jam-like texture before serving.
+- Remove from heat, mash half of the matbucha mixture for a jam-like texture before serving.

 - Use a heavy-bottomed saucepan to evenly distribute the heat and avoid burning